R e g i n a l d - M a r s h - - 1 8 9 8 - 1 9 5 4

 Image size 13 7/8 x 19 5/8 inches (352 x 498 mm).

-A fine, spontaneous work, with fresh colors, on watercolor paper, the image extending to the sheet edges.
+A fine, spontaneous rendering, with fresh colors, on watercolor paper, the image extending to the sheet edges.
 Original brown paper tape on the four sheet corners, verso; in excellent condition.

-A striking rendering of New York's colorful East River tugboats, a favorite subject of Marsh's, with the top of the Brooklyn Bridge appearing above the docks on the left.
+A depiction of New York's colorful East River tugboats, a favorite subject of Marsh's, with the top of the Brooklyn Bridge appearing above the docks on the left.

 Skyline from Pier 10 Brooklyn - 1931, Etching.